Daniel Mossberg

 Daniel Mossberg (born 19 April 1981) is a Swedish professional bandy midfielder.

 Career

-Mossberg has played most of his career for Sandvikens AIK, but has also made a number of seasons in different Russian clubs, Zorky 2006–08 and Dynamo Moscow 2011–14.
+Mossberg has played most of his career for Sandvikens AIK, but has also spent a number of seasons with different Russian clubs, Zorky (2006–08) and Dynamo Moscow (2011–14).

 In 2007, Mossberg signed for Raketa, but the contract was terminated when Raketa went out of money, and Mossberg rejoined Zorky.

 In the 2010 Bandy World Championship, he scored the golden goal in the final, giving the game to Sweden with 6–5 against Russia.